KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 🌳⇅ ⚯ C↑⚫ E↓♾ Ↄ ⌬

 #### Note on Virtue and Vice

 Virtue is not perfection.
 Vice is not condemnation.

 Every incarnated being experiences both **supernal** and **subversal** motion.
-To live ethically is to align one’s trajectory with centropy —
+To live ethically is to align one's trajectory with centropy —
 to move toward **integration, resonance, and coherence**.

-Not because entropy “exists inside us,”
+Not because entropy "exists inside us,"
 but because dispersion pulls from without
 and must be faced, resisted, and integrated through motion.